-So while your peer group is working their way from the ground up at some company, doing an internship or pushing a mail cart, bored in corporate-land...

-You can be loving life in an exciting Air Force officer career field like flying a \$330,000,000 F-22, working on cutting edge intelligence, or doing one of more than 35 other officer career fields in the greatest Air Force in the history of the world.
+So, while your peer group is working their way from the ground up at some company, doing an internship or pushing a mail cart, bored in corporate land...
+You can be loving like in an exciting Air or Space Force Officer career field like flying a \$330M F-22, working on cutting edge intelligence or doing one of the more than 35 other officer career fields in the greatest Air and Space Forces in the history of the world.

-What does an Air Force officer career look like, and what careers are available?
+What does an Air or Space Force officer career look like, and what careers are available?